 Charles Boyle, earl of Orrery, born in Ireland, 1676; died 1731.
 He was a great mathematician; and the machine representing the solar system having received his approbation, was called, after his title, an orrery.
-Richard Bentley, born at Wakefield, 1662; died 1742.
-His literary character, as a critic and divine, is known throughout Europe.

 James Bradley, born in Gloucestershire, 1692; died 1762.
 A learned astronomer, and member of several foreign academies.